pjlambert/LPDiD/README.md

 **NOTE:** This is still in the early building stages!

 A Python implementation of the Local Projections Difference-in-Differences (LP-DiD) estimator proposed by Dube, Girardi, Jordà, and Taylor (2023).
 Developed by Peter John Lambert and Yannick Schindler.

 ## Features

 - **Binary treatment support**: Both absorbing and non-absorbing treatments
-- **Instrumental Variables**: Built-in IV support for endogenous treatment
 - **Treatment effect heterogeneity**: Interaction terms to explore effect variation
-- **Formula interface**: R-style formulas for controls, fixed effects, and IV
+- **Formula interface**: R-style formulas for controls and fixed effects
 - **Wild bootstrap inference**: Cluster-robust wild bootstrap standard errors
 - **Multi-way clustering**: Support for multiple clustering variables
 - **Flexible estimation**: Event study and pooled treatment effects